Used Car: 2009 Nissan Cube Review

 The Cube has a lot of standard features for a 2009 small car.
 The cabin comes standard with power windows and door locks and air conditioning.
 Higher trims and optional packages add Bluetooth, an iPod interface, steering-wheel mounted audio controls, MP3 playback capability and a rearview camera.
 There’s also an impressive amount of standard safety equipment, including electronic stability control and electronic brake-force distribution, which aren’t standard on many competitors.

 Test drivers said the Cube’s four-cylinder engine has enough power for day-to-day driving, but though the Cube has good maneuverability, it’s not very sporty.
 At high speeds and on twisty roads, reviewers complained about the Cube’s power and handling.
 At 28/30 mpg city/highway, the Cube’s fuel economy ratings aren’t the highest in the class, but they aren’t bad for a boxy car with a lot of available cargo space.
-The Cube’s crash test scores are above-average, though its reliability rating is low for the class.
+The Cube’s crash test scores are above-average.

 Other Cars to Consider

 The highly-ranked 2009 Scion xB is another car with boxy styling and a lot of space for cargo and passengers.
-The xB also has a top reliability score and decent fuel economy ratings for such a boxy car.
+The xB also has decent fuel economy ratings for such a boxy car.

-The 2009 Honda Fit does nearly everything the Cube can, but with better performance and a higher reliability score.
+The 2009 Honda Fit does nearly everything the Cube can, but with better performance.
 Reviewers praised the Fit for its spacious five-seat cabin and heaps of cargo space.
 The Fit’s safety scores are excellent, but you have to choose a higher trim to get electronic stability control, which is standard on the Cube.